nline/nline-data-api/README.md

 # nline-data-api

-A lightweight utility to access the MCC public data collected by nLine Inc.
+A lightweight utility to access the  GridWatch Accra Dataset collected by nLine Inc. over the course of July 2018 - July 2024.

 ## Description

 nline-data-api provides easy access to GridWatch data collected in Ghana.
 This library offers functions to fetch, process, and analyze time-series data of voltage and frequency measurements across various sites, districts, and regions.
+Learn more about the data [here](https://nline.io/public-data).

 ## Installation